sam-goodwin/eventual/README.md

 });
 ```

-### ✅ Built-in Fault Tolerance

-Behind the scenes, Eventual leverages AWS's serverless technology to durably orchestrate your code as a long-running workflow such that each step has exactly-once guarantees and automatically recovers from failure without race conditions.

-### 🐞 Standard Testing
+### 🐞 Compatible with your testing tools

-Use any testing/mocking frameworks and practices to unit test workflows locally or within CI/CD.
+Use your preferred testing practices and frameworks to unit test workflows locally or within CI/CD.

 ```ts
 import { handle as myWorkflow } from "../src/my-workflow";